kapteyn-astro/kapteyn/SPHINX/maputilstutorial.rst

 If you zoom the third figure, you will see that the red contours closely follow the green contours that were drawn first.
-This is also a measure of the precision in the reprojection because the intensities in the two images are the same.
+This is also a measure of the precision in the re-projection because the intensities in the two images are the same.

-**Example: mu_overlaym101.py - Reprojection test with overlay data**
+**Example: mu_overlaym101.py - Re-projection test with overlay data**

 .. plot:: EXAMPLES/mu_overlaym101.py
    :include-source: